reselbob/graphql-marauder/readme.md

 # Running Seat Saver as a Docker Compose Application

+(You can run this project under a Katabcoda Ubuntu Playground.
+Click [here](https://katacoda.com/courses/ubuntu/playground) to go to eh Ubuntu Playground.)

 **Step 1:** Clone the source into your host machine.

 `git clone https://github.com/reselbob/seat-saver`